goFrendiAsgard/zaruba/zaruba-tasks/make/fastApi/appTemplate/ztplAppDirectory/README.md

 >💡 __Note:__ you can use local rpc handler, then swittch to rabbitmq when it is necessary.

-## Model
+## Service

-Model should contains business logics.
-Typically to initiate a model, you will need a `repo` or several `repos`.
+Service should contains business logics.
+Typically to initiate a service, you will need a `repo` or several `repos`.

 The reason behind this architecture is because we want to be able to swap our storages easily.
 For example, you are already using MySQL/postgre as storage, but you then realize some things are better to be stored in No-SQL.
-In this case, you don't need to touch the model since there is no business logic being changed here.
-You just need to create a new repo that talk to your new storage and inject it to the model.
+In this case, you don't need to touch the service since there is no business logic being changed here.
+You just need to create a new repo that talk to your new storage and inject it to the service.

 Here is an example of book CRUD: